eli64s/Django-Social-Media-App/README.md

 # Django-Social-Media-App
-A social media web-application built with Django.
+A social media web-application built with Django (work in progress).